mxiuwang/git-practice/Scenario_1/readme.md

     </details>

 # End Result
-Afterwards, `FileToModify.txt` should look like the following in origin/master:
+Afterwards, `FileToModify.txt` should look like the following in both origin/master-your-name:
 ```
 Line 1
 Line 2